 My cityscapes come from my love of city life.
 I’m a city boy at heart, having been born and raised in New York City, living in the heart of the city of Hartford-Sisson Ave.
 Clemens Place Apartments- for some time.
 Only a person who lives in a city can understand: the energy of the people and the fast paced life.
 It’s easy to capture in a photograph if you understand it.

 My water photography comes from not having any of it while deployed to Afghanistan.
 I told myself when deployed, if I made it back, I would spend as much time by the ocean as I possibly could.
 Being a photographer now, you’ll never catch me without some sort of camera.
-Whether it be my iPhone, my Sony Mirrorless or my drone, it’s only natural to want to photograph our beautiful ocean.
+Whether it be my iPhone, my Sony Mirrorless or my drone, it’s only natural to want to photograph our beautiful oceans, and I have done using many different technical products, mainly with a number of different drones so I can capture some aerial shots of the ocean as the waves push and pull against the coast.
+You’re able to look into different drones for photography using online resources such as Dr Drone and similar pages.
 It sustains our amazing lives which, based on my experiences, I am especially grateful to have.

 I have never been professionally trained in photography.
-It is my own form of therapy.
+Just as others would look for something like these CBD hemp flower from PHF products to help keep their emotions at bay, I have found that photography is my own form of therapy.
 I believe that the arts can help with recovery for PTSD, depression and so on- but like with any pill a doctor gives you, it will only, in my opinion, be a Band-Aid; a very useful Band-Aid, but a Band-Aid nonetheless.
 My work- as grateful as I am that many people all around the world enjoy it- at the end of the day is my own form of therapy.
 It’s what helps me get by.
 Nothing really inspires or influences my work.
 I’ve never set out to shoot a series of anything or shoot work that sends some sort of message.
 I shoot from the hip, literally.
 Whatever catches my eye is what I photograph.